 Fuel used by governments and Indian tribes is exempt and farm users may have the tax refunded.
 Tribes may compact with the state to receive part of the fuel tax collections.

 This tax is collected by wholesale fuel vendors and paid to the Oklahoma Tax Commission.
 The tax then is included in the price paid at the pump.
-Nearly two-thirds of the amount collected goes to the state transportation fund for The legal action by the Legislature to authorize spending by specific agencies for specific purposes... to the Oklahoma Department of Transportation.
+Nearly two-thirds of the amount collected goes to the state transportation fund for appropriation to the Oklahoma Department of Transportation.
 About one-third goes to local governments for roads and bridges.
 Small amounts are restricted for other forms of transportation.
-None goes to the state’s (or General Fund) The principal funding source for most government operations.
-Any revenue not restricted....
+None goes to the state’s General Revenue Fund.
 Unlike many states, Oklahoma local governments may not levy their own gas tax.